ibm-cloud-docs/satellite/ts-host-not-attaching.md

 ```
 {: pre}

-If the IDs match, then you must take steps to resolve this issue.
+If the IDs match a host's IDs that are already attached, then you must take steps to resolve this issue.

 To resolve this issue, follow these steps.
 {: tsResolve}